system-reboot/DeIT-for-alcohol-consumption-detection/README.md

 ## Note:

 The weights utilized for training the above model has not published due to privacy concerns of the subjects in the dataset.
-One can contact [Juan Tapia Farias](https://scholar.google.es/citations?user=DtZ-bo8AAAAJ&hl=es) for the datset.
+One can contact [Juan Tapia Farias](https://scholar.google.es/citations?user=DtZ-bo8AAAAJ&hl=es) regarding the datset.